 The first offense could be charged as a second-degree Misdemeanor, resulting in 60 days in jail; the second offense as a first-degree Misdemeanor, resulting in up to one year in jail; and the third offense—plus any subsequent offenses—can be charged as third-degree Felonies, punishable by up to five year’s imprisonment.

-If a minor is involved, these prostitution charges could become a second-degree felony, resulting in up to 15 years in prison, making it important that a lawyer in Palm Beach County is contacted if accused of using children as escorts.
+If a minor is involved, these prostitution charges could become a second-degree Felony, resulting in up to 15 years in prison, making it important that a Lawyer is contacted if accused of using children as escorts.

 Having a trusted Attorney on your side who knows the ins and outs of Florida prostitution laws can give you the support, advice, and representation you need.
-Contact today to learn more about your rights and to find out how they can assist you.
+Contact Leifert & Leifert today to learn more about your rights and to find out how they can assist you.